 Robot Pick Calibration#

-The Robot Pick function calculates the offset between the coordinates detected by FlexiVision One and the real robot coordinates, allowing the robot to pick components in the correct position.
+What is Robot Pick?
+The Robot Pick function calculates the offset between the coordinates detected by FlexiVision One and the robot’s actual coordinates, allowing the robot to pick the components in the correct position.

 Danger

-Robot Pick interface overview#
+Robot Pick Interface Overview#

-After clicking Next on the Clearances page, the Robot Model Pick page opens.
+After clicking ‘Next’ on the Clearances page, the Robot Model Pick page opens.

 Section |